wangtianlun/react-mindmap/README.md

 # react-mindmap
-a mindmap tool based on react
+a mindmap tool based on react and kityminder-core